Cosmetics

 • Body modifications, piercings, and body paint are not permitted accessories

--- Even alongside Scar Applicators, you can't add prosthetics or piercings.
+-- Even alongside Scar items, you can't add prosthetics or piercings.

 • Accessories drawn on imports must match the import art style